SDP-Team10/Planning/problem-ideas.md

 * Need help putting socks/shoes on (back problems so can't bend)

-* People with impaired vision might need help in fetching small objects like keys, wallet/purse etc.

-* People can struggle to pick things up off of the floor

 * Can be tricky for older people to manage to carry things eg cup of tea with them and open a door

 * Helping doctors take measurements of patients without going near them.
 (For covid-19 for example)

-* Dog walking robot

 * Farming related robot

-* Animal assistive robot

 * Door opening
   * Detect the type of handle, twist vs lever vs button etc.

-* Robot which does dishes (Can analyse shape of object to clean optimally) or dries dishes
-  * Could also detect which cleaning tool (sponge vs scourer vs cloth etc.) is best
-  * Could detect when cleaning tool is too dirty/misshapen and needs to be replaced.

 * Medical robot
   * Could move from bed to bed